Same-sex marriage in Michigan: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Potawatomi refer to two-spirit individuals as mnedokwé (/pot/, plural: mnedokwék).
-They "sought out female company" from an early age, possessed the "work skills" of both sexes, "talked like women", and were regarded as "esteemed persons with special spiritual powers".
+Traditionally, they "sought out female company" from an early age, possessed the "work skills" of both sexes, "talked like women", and were regarded as "esteemed persons with special spiritual powers".
 Ruth Landes reported in 1970 that they were "said to possess visions…but not to practice sorcery.
 [Mnedokwék] exemplified a distinct category of 'power'."
 They are known as niizh manidoowag (/oj/) in the Ojibwe language.
 Many were wives in polygynous households.